lucatacconi/crunz-ui/.github/ROADMAP.md

 ## Upcoming/Desiderata implementations

 * Vue-cli scaffolding conversion
+* Crunz and Crunz-ui configuration for Doker

+## Release history

+### v.2.7.5 (2022-12-XX)

+Crunz-ui updated stable release:
+* Removed all non-open icons migrated to material design
+* Implementation of Crunz [Lavary/Crunz](https://github.com/lavary/crunz) v3.1.0 in Crunz-ui
 * Light and dark mode switch
 * Session that allows for the massive verification of the syntax of the tasks loaded on the system
-* Crunz and Crunz-ui configuration for Doker

-## Release history

 ### v.2.6.6 (2021-12-31)

 Crunz-ui updated stable release:
 * Security update
 * Happy new year

-### v.2.7.5 (2021-12-XX)

-Crunz-ui updated stable release:
-* Removed all non-open icons migrated to material design
-* Implementation of Crunz [Lavary/Crunz](https://github.com/lavary/crunz) v3.1.0 in Crunz-ui

 ### v.2.6.1 (2021-09-02)